 ANNUAL PLANT SALE:

-Maintenance of two public gardens and a local prairie include spring and fall cleanups of sites, planning, and weeding throughout the summer.
+Maintenance of a public garden and a local prairie provide opportunities to learn and share gardening techniques during spring and fall cleanups of the sites, planning, and weeding throughout the season.
 Members are encouraged to participate with at least one garden.

 Blue Star Memorial Marker Garden, 2490 Dundee Road - April thru November